OAButton/odb_static/README.md

 There are UI tools that can control git for you, any of them should be usable as long as you follow the above process.
 Actual editing of the files themselves can be done in any text editor or code editing tool, as you prefer.

+## How to Edit, via web interface
+So your steps should be:

+1. make some changes in Develop
+2. commit them in Develop
+3. pull from Develop to check in case someone else made changes
+4. If all OK, push to Develop
+5. View on the test site odb.test.cottagelabs.com
+6. checkout master
+7. pull from master
+8. merge Develop
+9. push to master

+Although before point 6 you probably could do other pushes to Develop and view them too.
+Most of the time it should work These occasional conflicts are slightly annoying when they occur, but it is still far better than versions of docs flying all over the place anyway!